bankcex/docs/general/learn-about-the-fuse-platform/fuse-network-blockchain/discovering-the-network.md

-The following information will help you discover and connect to the BankCEX blockchain:  &#x20;
+The following information will help you discover and connect to the Bankcoin blockchain:  &#x20;

 * Network name: **BANK**
 * ChanId: **5614**